What You Should Know about Marijuana Facts, Myths & Misconceptions

 The American Medical Association (AMA) also strongly testified against the 1937 Marijuana Tax Act because they couldn’t identify any harmful cannabis facts about medical marijuana.
 In fact, the opposite was true: the AMA cited the significant benefits of medical marijuana.
 And this was when substantiated medical marijuana facts were well known because products containing cannabis had already been available in U.S. pharmacies for more than eight decades at the time.

-- True or False?
+Fact or Fiction?
 Smoking Cannabis Causes Lung Cancer

 There are some studies and medical marijuana facts that reference some harmful effects of smoking cannabis (e.g. increased coughing).
 But a much larger body of reputable scientific evidence examining the pros and cons of marijuana indicate smoking cannabis doesn’t cause lung cancer.
 On the contrary, credible cannabis facts suggest that marijuana may actually help prevent cancer by killing many different types of cancer-causing cells.

-- Myth or Reality?
+Fact or Fiction??
 Legalizing Cannabis Increases Use & Abuse

 A common assumption in discussions about medical marijuana facts is that if you remove political barriers and legalize medical cannabis, there will be increased cannabis use and even abuse.
 But according to Dr. Bearman and a survey of cannabis facts about medical marijuana, prohibiting something is one of the worst regulatory moves you can make for a substance that’s helpful and in demand.
 When you do so, you end up creating a crime that typically doesn’t need to exist.